Azure/iotedgedev/README.md

-# Azure IoT Edge Dev Tool
+# Azure IoT Edge Dev CLI

-The **Azure IoT Edge Dev Tool** greatly simplifies [Azure IoT Edge](https://azure.microsoft.com/en-us/services/iot-edge/) development down to simple CLI commands driven by Environment Variables.
+The **Azure IoT Edge Dev CLI** greatly simplifies [Azure IoT Edge](https:/azure.microsoft.com/en-us/services/iot-edge/) development down to simple CLI commands driven by Environment Variables.

  - It gets you started with IoT Edge development with the [IoT Edge Dev Container](#dev-machine-setup) and IoT Edge Solution Scaffolding that contains a sample module and all the required configuration files.
  - It speeds up your inner-loop dev (dev, debug, test) by reducing multi-step build & deploy processes into one-line CLI commands and well as drive your outer-loop CI/CD pipeline. _You can use all the same commands in both stages of your development life-cycle._